- Briefing Room

 Washington, DC 20590

-On May 11, 2015, Gregory G. Nadeau became the Acting Administrator of the Federal Highway Administration, where he’d served as the agency’s Deputy Administrator since 2009.
+On May 11, 2015, President Barack Obama nominated Gregory G. Nadeau to be the Administrator of the Federal Highway Administration.
+Nadeau has served as the agency's Deputy Administrator since 2009.
 He has carried out all the duties of the Federal Highway Administrator since December 30, 2013, when Victor Mendez began serving as Acting Deputy Secretary of the U.S. Department of Transportation.

 Nadeau also served as Senior Policy Advisor to Governor Angus King from 1995 to 2002 and was responsible for a number of policy areas, including transportation, economic development, energy and utilities, environmental protection and labor.
 From 1978 to 1990, he represented the city of Lewiston in the Maine House of Representatives.